• Skip to primary navigation

 This gluten free cinnamon sugar cookie recipe is really fun to make.
 This recipe takes plain sugar cookies to a whole new level.
 My family loves to use cookie cutters when it comes to making cut-out cookies.
 We have a big storage bin full of fun shapes!

-If you love cookies as much as we do, you can see all of my gluten-free cookie recipes to find new favorites!
+If you love cookies as much as we do, you can see my gluten-free cookie recipes to find new favorites!

 Why Make These Cookies: